MajdMan/Bowling/README.md

 # bowling
 Required Node and npm

-Click "New game" to get new points from the Get api. the Applicaiton wil run the calculte automatically.
+Click "New game" to get new points from the Get api.
+The applicaiton wil run the calculte automatically.
-Click "Verify" to see if the calculation is correct.
+Click "Verify" to  validate the calculation against the Post Api.
 A label and text will show if the calculation is correct.

 ## Build Setup